ishluxx/learning-application/client/tasks/moise-daniel.md

 ## features
 - settings customization functionality
-- ai assistant backend funtionality with the clear respons
+- ai assistant backend funtionality with the clear response
 - nav-actions customization with the functionlity ahead with customization and the basic start up environment tools needed
 - chat bot functionality